-One of the cornerstone processes of customer insight analysis is segmentation.
+One of the cornerstone processes of being a data-driven business is customer segmentation.
 We take the broader audience and group them by specific traits, characteristics, or behaviors.
 This is how we create consumer personas for targeted marketing campaigns and identify sub-group trends for CX personalization, among other things.

 At the same time, it’s important to remember that everyone is unique.
 Two individuals who share an anchor characteristic can be completely different in every other aspect.
 So, the “segmentation dilemma” is finding a balance between grouping these individuals based on similarities while at the same time acknowledging and appreciating their differences.